HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ext.md

 If there are **incompatible** features you won't be able to mount the filesystem as the OS won't know how the access the data.

 {% hint style="info" %}
-Suspected attacker might have non-standard extensions
+A suspected attacker might have non-standard extensions
 {% endhint %}

-**Any utility** that reads the **superblock** will be able to indicate the **features** of a **Ext filesystem**, but you could also use `file -sL /dev/sd*`
+**Any utility** that reads the **superblock** will be able to indicate the **features** of an **Ext filesystem**, but you could also use `file -sL /dev/sd*`

 ## Superblock

-The superblock is the first 1024 bytes from the start, it's repeated in the first block of each group and contains:
+The superblock is the first 1024 bytes from the start and it's repeated in the first block of each group and contains:

 * Block size
 * Total blocks